 A wine storage environment requires 60%-70% humidity.
 The wine inside a wine cellar or wine cabinet that is in a humid environment for too long will become moldy, allowing various mildew spots to appear on the wine label.
 This is due to moisture damage.

 It should be noted that the plastic wrap only needs to tightly wrap the wine label, and the bottle mouth must not be sealed off.

 If you have a vapor barrier that always keeps a wine cellar above 70% humidity to protect the corks, then wrapping the bottles in plastic may not work.

-If you wrapped your bottles in plastic wrap, the condensation that develops inside the plastic would destroy the labels over time, and probably result in mold growth between the capsule and cork.
+If you wrap your bottles in plastic wrap, the condensation that develops inside the plastic would destroy the labels over time and probably result in mold growth between the capsule and cork.